mr-islam/qawl/README.md

 - button to launch current surah on quran.com (allowing easy access to translations/recitations)
   - by comparing current page using if-statements to the page definitons from `surahs.js`
   - only issue: if they are in a long surah they will be taken to it's beginning… at least quran.com allows easy surah navigation

+- *abandoned*: zoom keyboard shortcuts
+  - browser zoom shouldn't be overridden, really messy on ff and chrome